Student Loans – Borrower Resources

 Student borrowers can look up and verify whether loan servicers are licensed through Nationwide Multistate Licensing System (NMLS) Consumer Access www.nmlsconsumeraccess.org.
 On the NMLS site, borrowers can also find the mailing address, telephone number, email address, and website information for their loan servicers.
 This kind of verification allows borrowers to determine if a company is a legitimate, licensed company.

 The DFPI offers a helpful Student Loan brochure (PDF) that summarizes the most important student borrower information and applicable resources.
-A printable version of the brochure can be downloaded here.

 Student Borrower Bill of Rights